n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 > Take a look at cURL's "--path-as-is" option; it controls a default behavior
 > that you may not expect!

 This one provides a link to the curl(1) manual page.
+Which I was probably going to dive into for this anyway.
+So I definately appreciated this.

 > cURL Manual
 >